 Following the stabilization of an Emergency Medical Condition, the treating health care Provider may believe that you require additional Medically Necessary Hospital (health care) Services prior to your being safely discharged.
-If the hospital is not part of the contracted network, the medical Facility (Hospital) will contact your Participating Medical Group, or UnitedHealthcare, in order to obtain the timely authorization for these post-stabilization services.
-If UnitedHealthcare determines that you may be safely transferred, and you refuse to consent to the transfer, the Facility (Hospital) must provide you written notice that you will be financially responsible for 100 percent of the cost of services provided to you once your emergency condition is stable.
-In such a situation, the medical Facility (Hospital) will contact your Participating Medical Group, or UnitedHealthcare, in order to obtain the timely authorization for these post-stabilization services.
-UnitedHealthcare reserves the right, in certain circumstances, to transfer you to a Participating Hospital in lieu of authorizing post-stabilization services at the treating Facility.
+If the hospital is not part of the contracted Network, the Hospital will contact your Network Medical Group, or UnitedHealthcare, in order to get the timely authorization for these post-stabilization services.
+If UnitedHealthcare determines that you may be safely transferred, and you refuse to consent to the transfer, the Hospital must provide you written notice that you will be financially responsible for 100 percent of the cost of services provided to you once your emergency condition is stable.
+Also, if the Hospital is unable to determine your name and contact information at UnitedHealthcare in order to request prior authorization for services once you are stable, it may bill you for such services.

-IF YOU FEEL THAT YOU WERE IMPROPERLY BILLED FOR SERVICES THAT YOU RECEIVED FROM A NON-CONTRACTING PROVIDER, PLEASE CONTACT UNITEDHEALTHCARE AT 1-800-367-2660.
+IF YOU FEEL THAT YOU WERE IMPROPERLY BILLED FOR SERVICES THAT YOU RECEIVED FROM AN OUT-OF-NETWORK PROVIDER, PLEASE CALL UNITEDHEALTHCARE AT 1-800-367-2660.

-Following your discharge from the Hospital, any Medically Necessary follow-up medical or Hospital Services must be provided or authorized by your Primary Care Physician in order to be covered by UnitedHealthcare.
-Regardless of where you are in the world, if you require additional follow-up medical or Hospital Services, please call your Primary Care Physician or UnitedHealthcare's Out-of-Area unit to request authorization.
+Following the stabilization of your Emergency Medical Condition, any Medically Necessary follow-up medical or Hospital Services must be provided or authorized by your PCP in order to be covered by UnitedHealthcare.
+Regardless of where you are in the world, if you require additional follow-up medical or Hospital Services, please call your PCP or UnitedHealthcare's Out-of-Area unit to request authorization.
 UnitedHealth care's Out-of-Area unit can be reached during regular business hours (8 a.m. - 5 p.m., Pacific time) at 1-800-762-8456.